-The integration of polyvagal theory with classical oriental medicine for the treatment of neurological disease and trauma has become my life's work.
-Polyvagal Acupuncture (C) 2024
+The integration of neuroscience and biochemistry with classical oriental medicine for the treatment of neurological disease and trauma has become my life's work.
+Polyvagal Acupuncture (TM) 2025

 Saturday, October 19, 2024